StuartSmith/Raspberry-Pi-Fan-Control/README.md

 # Rasberry-Pi-Fan-Control
-Application to control a fan from a Rasberry Pi Running windows 10
+An application to control a fan from a Rasberry Pi, running Windows 10 Core.

 The reasoning behind this post: